Semiconductors (1978)

 The condition for obtaining such an electron is heating.

-Schematic representation of such an electron transition.
+Schematic representation of such a transition of electrons.

 When an external electric field is applied, free electrons and holes move in opposite directions.